-All these benefits eventually lead to a dynamic economy along with the reduction of pollutants and clean air.
+All these benefits eventually lead to a dynamic economy and the reduction of pollutants and clean air.

-Implementing schemes like the Green Homes Grant require a skilled workforce.
+Implementing schemes like the Green Homes Grant requires a skilled workforce.
 These programmes lead to job generation.

 Professionals having expertise in management, technology, commerce, etc., can get jobs related to energy efficiency schemes.

-Also, with reduced energy imports from foreign countries, the population can benefit on the whole.
-The shift to renewable energy sources can lead to the development of new industries that require relevant skills.
+Also, the population can benefit from reduced energy imports from foreign countries.
+The shift to renewable energy sources can lead to new industries that require relevant skills.

 The Next Alternatives to Green Homes Grant

-With consumer demand and experts emphasising a better grant programme, the UK government needs to announce a better and well-planned scheme.
+With consumer demand and experts emphasising a better grant programme, the UK government must announce a better and well-planned scheme.